mgenet/N-DEG-paper-demos/README.md

-# Welcome to the dolfin_warp tutorials!
+# Welcome to [Genet, 2023]'s demos!

-Interactive tutorials can be found at https://mgenet.gitlabpages.inria.fr/dolfin_warp-tutorials/index.html.
+Interactive demos can be found at https://mgenet.gitlabpages.inria.fr/n-deg-paper/index.html.